Mansfield Speedway

-Mansfield Speedway (formerly Mansfield Motorsports Park and Mansfield Motorsports Speedway) was a 0.440 mi dirt track located in Mansfield, Ohio, United States.
-Former NASCAR driver Matt Tifft purchased the facility in 2025, with hopes of reviving the track.
+Mansfield Speedway (formerly Mansfield Motorsports Park, Mansfield Motorsports Speedway, and Mansfield Motor Speedway) is a 0.440 mi dirt track located in Mansfield, Ohio, United States.
+It opened in 1959 and hosted dirt and pavement racing, the latter including NASCAR and the Automobile Racing Club of America.

+The track eventually fell into disrepair.
+Former driver Matt Tifft purchased the facility in 2025, and it reopened in 2026.

 History

-The former Mansfield Motorsports Park (known as Mansfield Motorsports Speedway prior to 2007) closed in 2010.
 With its moderately high banking and a wide racing surface, it was suitable for close racing and passing.
 The track hosted an ARCA RE/MAX Series race in 2009–2010, and it also hosted the NASCAR Craftsman Truck Series from 2004 to 2008.
+Mansfield Motorsports Park closed in 2010.

 On January 18, 2013, Grant Milliron of Milliron Industries, a local facility specializing in waste, recycling and scrap metal, purchased the former Mansfield Motorsports Park for $800,000 in an auction held by the Richland County Sheriff's office following the property's seizure by the county in lieu of unpaid property taxes.

 For 2017, it was announced that the track would undergo a transition from asphalt to dirt.
 The track had previously been dirt until 1999.
 The track name was also changed from "Spitzer Motor Speedway" to "Mansfield Motor Speedway" for 2017.

 With the new dirt surface, Mansfield Motor Speedway hosted series like the Lucas Oil Late Model Dirt Series and the Arctic Cat All Star Circuit of Champions.

+Due to scheduling changes, the Lucas Oil Late Model Dirt Series event originally scheduled for July 3 at Atomic Speedway was relocated to Mansfield Speedway as a 50-lap, $25,000-to-win feature program.

 The track closed following the 2019 Dirt Million event.
 Demolition of the grandstands began in late 2020 as portions were donated to a local high school.
 The track walls were torn down in 2022 and portions of the fencing and SAFER barriers were sold to the Nelson Ledges Race Course.

-On June 1, 2025, former NASCAR driver and teamowner Matt Tifft announced he had purchased the facility, and plans to rebuild the track.
+On June 1, 2025, former NASCAR driver and teamowner Matt Tifft announced he had purchased the facility with plans to rebuild the track.
+Tifft installed a new dirt surface along with an upgraded video screen and restored grandstands.
+The track reopened in 2026.